oracle-livelabs/database/23cfree/duality-views/duality-views.md

 ## Task 1: Inserting into SQL tables and duality views
 1. To demonstrate how the underlying base tables are populated when adding an entry into the JSON Duality View, we will first check the base table to ensure the record does not exist.
 Then, we will insert a record into the duality view and check the base table again.
-Run the following code:
+Copy the sql below and click **Run Script**

     ```
     <copy>